percona/k8spg-docs/docs/update-data-volumes.md

     $ kubectl apply -f chown-pod.yaml -n pgo
     ```

-## Execute the migration to vevsion 2.x
+## Execute the migration to version 2.x

 The old cluster is shut down, and Volumes are ready to be used to provision the new cluster managed by the Operator version 2.x.